Internal Transfer from another SFU Faculty

 F. Minimum Grade in each of the Required Courses:

-- A minimum C- (C minus) grade is required in each of the required courses noted in section D, which complies with the graduation requirements outlined in the SFU Calendar.
+- A minimum C- (C minus) grade is required for admission in each of the required courses noted in section D, which complies with the graduation requirements outlined in the SFU Calendar.

 2. Apply to the Beedie School of Business Online